welpo/RAVPower-FileHub-SD-Backup/README.md

 #### Step 4 - Prepare primary backup drive

 Make sure your backup drive is formated in a way that makes it easy for the FileHub and your computer to read it.
 I use exFAT as I am platform agnostic.

-Once your ready:
+Once your ready, just copy the folder `sdcopies` as a top-level folder on your drive.

+Alternatively, you can do this manually:

-* create a folder in the top-lever folder of the drive called `sdcopies``
+* create a folder in the top-level folder of the drive called `sdcopies`
-* create two folders inside `sdcopies` called `config` and `fotos``
+* create two folders inside `sdcopies` called `config` and `photos`
 * copy the file `rsync` (which you can find in the project folder `tools`) to `sdcopies/config`

 Your structure should look like this: